Our Mission and Vision

 The University is as supportive of women as of men and as supportive of those in the minority as of those in the majority.
 The University provides educational opportunities to all eligible persons without regard to age, gender, ethnicity, race, religion, national origin, disability, or sexual orientation.
 The institution is committed to an inclusive and diverse campus that enriches the educational experience, promotes personal growth and a healthy society, prepares students for success in a global economy, and enhances America’s economic competitiveness.

 Tennessee Technological University is a member of the State University and Community College System of Tennessee and is governed by the Tennessee Board of Regents.
-The mission statement was revised in October 2005 and approved by the Tennessee Board of Regents on December 2, 2005, with the Strategic Plan.
+The mission statement was reviewed by the Tennessee Board of Regents on March 25, 2011, with the Strategic Plan.

 Tennessee Tech will be nationally recognized as a leading technological university in the South, providing academic, economic and cultural leadership in the region and producing practical, ready-to-work graduates from a broad range of academic disciplines prepared to compete in a technologically driven world.